Kaya confederacy

 The Kaya confederacy, also romanized as Gaya confederacy, was a Korean confederacy of territorial polities in the Nakdong River basin of southern Korea, growing out of the Byeonhan confederacy of the Samhan period.

 The traditional period used by historians for Kaya chronology is AD 42–532.
-Geumgwan Kaya, the ruling state of the confederacy, was conquered in 532 and the last holdout, Daegaya fell in 562.
+Geumgwan Gaya, the ruling state of the confederacy, was conquered in 532 and the last holdout, Daegaya fell in 562.
 According to archaeological evidence in the third and fourth centuries some of the city-states of Byeonhan evolved into the Kaya confederacy, which was later annexed by Silla, one of the Three Kingdoms of Korea.
 The individual polities that made up the Kaya confederacy have been characterized as small city-states.
 The material culture remains of Kaya culture mainly consist of burials and their contents of mortuary goods that have been excavated by archaeologists.
 Archaeologists interpret mounded burial cemeteries of the late third and early fourth centuries such as Daeseong-dong in Gimhae and Bokcheon-dong in Busan as the royal burial grounds of Kaya polities.